 Sling TV devices: How can I watch it?

-Sling TV devices include most major smart TVs, smartphones and streaming boxes and sticks.
+Sling TV devices include most major smart TVs, smartphones and the best streaming devices.

 - web browsers on PC and Mac